aherranz/cclib/README.md

 ## TODO

+- The library should be split, one for concurrency mechanisms, another for classes used in "Concurrencia" assignments at UPM.
 - Tryer.java to take advantage from generics (result type) and lambda.
 - Check of mean times are really the mean of the indicated value: for instance, nextInt(2 * n) generates an integer from 0 to 2n-1, this